-Prerequisites: Successful completion of Level 1 with

-a C or above
+Prerequisites: Successful completion of Level 1 with a C or above OR placement test for Native/Heritage speakers

 Description: This course is a continuation of Level 1, building listening, speaking, reading and writing skills.
 Student capability becomes more sophisticated as more advanced grammar concepts, like verb tenses, and vocabulary are learned.
 Emphasis is put on writing and conversational abilities.
 Students use the target language to express themselves through dialogues, skits, readings and projects.
 Culture, geography and history studies continue to be an important part of world language.